dt1/bapp/README.md

 create a username and password, then press login to go to the home page.

 after you log in, you will find a page called musicians.
-This page allows you to add, edit, and remove musicians.
+There are other pages, which I hope are self-explantory.

 ## I forgot my password

 There is no way to run a recovery at this moment.
-You can either make a new user or blow out the datbase, under `models/db.db` and start over.
+You can either make a new user by visiting `/create-account`  or blow out the datbase, under `models/db.db` and start over.